-So what do these services actually cost?
-Below, we’ll share pricing observations for a slew of internet access variants from our proprietary pricing data set.
+Get to it already!
+What does a DIA circuit cost?
+Below, we’ll share pricing data across a slew of internet access variations sourced from our proprietary pricing data set.
 Before we get into it, here are a few notes on our data set to help you understand what you’re looking at.

-Our data set includes ~15k quotes served over the past 2 years and has been scrubbed for outliers (ridiculously high / low prices)
+Our data set includes ~50k quotes served over the past years and has been scrubbed for outliers

 In instances where we show a highest and lowest observation, the quotes displayed most often represent abnormal cases that should not be expected and go to exhibit the huge variance and uncertainty you will see in telecom pricing.

-We partner with hundreds of providers and our data set includes connectivity quotes from all major carriers, and many regional carriers as well
+We partner with 1,200+ providers and our data set includes connectivity quotes from all major carriers, and many regional carriers as well

 Quotes are distributed all around the US (with some international metros also accounted for), with no heavy regional bias.
 However, they do typically fall in urban areas.
 Geography, in most cases, doesn't have a huge impact on pricing.

 Dedicated Internet Pricing

 DIA Pricing by Bandwidth

 Fixed bandwidth DIA, on-net building, 36 month term, non-managed router

 Unsurprisingly, the data here exhibits how higher bandwidth leads to higher costs.
 However, interestingly enough, MRC does not scale with bandwidth.
 The 500Mbps average price is less than double that of 100Mbps, the 1Gbps price is not way off from the 500Mbps price, and the 10Gbps price is ~2.6x that of 1Gbps.
 Note that all of the above pricing reflects “on-net” pricing.
 “Off-net” pricing would cost significantly more, and connectivity in a data center will be cheaper than not (more on both of these factors below).